Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 # Asus ROG STRIX H370 I GAMING Hackintosh Guide
-A guide to installing macOS on this mini-ITX H370 motherboard, based on *CorpNewt*'s [Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).
+A guide to installing macOS on this mini-ITX H370 motherboard, based on *CorpNewt's [Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)*.

 ## Intro
-The [Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) (which I will refer to as *The Guide*) is as clear and easy-to-follow as a guide can be, therefore I wont attempt to duplicate it here.
+The *[Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)* (which I will refer to as *The Guide*) is as clear and easy-to-follow as a guide can be, therefore I wont attempt to duplicate it here.
 If something is missing here it's probably because it's already covered by in *The Guide*.

 However, there are some configuration settings and files specific to this motherboard (and to a lesser extent applicable to all H370 motherboards), and that is what I intend to cover here for the Asus ROG STRIX H370 I GAMING.